Woodbury Historic District No. 2

-The Woodbury Historic District No. 2 encompasses a linear rural-residential area of southern Woodbury, Connecticut.
-It extends along the town's Main Street (United States Route 6), from the town line with Southbury in the south to the South Pomperaug Avenue junction in the north.
-It contains some of the town's finest examples of 18th and early 19th-century residential architecture.
+The Woodbury Historic District No. 2 encompasses a linear rural-residential area of Southern Woodbury, Connecticut.
+It extends along the Town's Main Street (Route 6), from the town line with Southbury in the south to the South Pomperaug Avenue Junction in the North.
+It contains some of the Town's finest examples of 18th and early 19th-century residential architecture.
 It was listed on the National Register of Historic Places in 1972.

 Description and history

-The town of Woodbury was settled by colonists in 1673, having purchased its land from the Potatuck people.
+The Town of Woodbury was settled by colonists in 1673, having purchased its land from the Potatuck people.
 The early settlement was made along a long-standing Native American trail, now roughly followed by Main Street.
 It was incorporated in 1674, and was the mother town for several surrounding communities, achieving its present municipal bounds by 1807.
 It was a prosperous agricultural community in the 18th and early 19th century.